JayMc/meteor-package-chat/README.md

 - select a chatroom
 - send a message in a chat room

-Otions object allows editing css classes in templates and if anonymous (non-authenticated users) can chat
+Options object allows editing css classes in templates and if anonymous (non-authenticated users) can chat

 #Installation